Our patent-protected Generally Recognized As Safe (GRAS) and cost-effective Prebiotic product is given to patients on

 T2DM can be prevented through life style changes but there is no cure.
 Current treatments for diabetes include anti-diabetes

-drugs, the most commonly prescribed forms are metformin and sulphonylureas.
+drugs, the most commonly prescribed forms are metformin and sulfonylureas.
 Anti-diabetes drugs assist control of blood

 glucose levels through a number of different ways.
-However, they can produce harmful side effects, including:
+However, their intake may have associated side effects, including:

 - Weight gain